-Set against the backdrop of the COVID-19 pandemic and the reckoning of systemic racism in America, Mama is a powerful, intimate, unapologetic documentary about the multi-pronged threats facing Black mothers, and the effects of racism on their health, and their children.
+Set against the backdrop of the COVID-19 pandemic and the reckoning of systemic racism in America, Mama is a powerful, intimate documentary about the multi-pronged threats facing Black mothers, and the effects of racism on their health and their children.

 When George Floyd called out for his Mama, mothers across the U.S. heard a call to arms; but Black mothers heard something tragically familiar.
 Hundreds of years of systemic racism and police violence mean that Black mothers worry their children may not come home every time they leave their sight.
 And the life or death crisis that Black people face starts in the womb.

 Brooke Workneh is a journalist and documentary filmmaker.
-She began her career working on ABC News' national newscast — World News Tonight, then went on to produce over a dozen original documentaries for VICE.
-Following her time at VICE, she produced a short film narrated by David Oyelowo and Tessa Thompson called Brave Girl Rising in a refugee camp in Kenya.
+She began her career in journalism working on ABC News’ nightly news program, World News Tonight.
+Following her time at ABC, she went on to produce over a dozen original documentaries for VICE.
+In 2019, she produced a short film called Brave Girl Rising in a refugee camp in Kenya.
+The film was written by Warsan Shire, and voiced by David Oyelowo and Tessa Thompson.
 Over the years her work has explored a wide range of topics including systemic racism in emergency and mental health care, gender and racial inequality, forced displacement, gang violence, drug trafficking, and America’s War on Terror.
-In addition to Mama, Brooke is also currently working on a six-part documentary series for a major streaming service.
+In addition to Mama, Brooke is also currently working on a six-part documentary series for Apple TV+.

 PROMOTE THIS PROJECT

 Put the donation widget on your site.
 Click here for code.